-As relationships between Portland State researchers and community business partners continue to grow, it is imperative that PSU maintain the highest possible standards of research integrity.
-Therefore, any potential for conflict of interest--where an individual's financial or personal considerations may affect or appear to affect their PSU activities related to externally sponsored programs--is disclosed, reviewed, and managed in accordance with state and federal guidelines.
+Financial Conflict of Interest (FCOI) disclosures are collected regularly at PSU from faculty with funded projects.
+Federal regulations require PSU to have FCOI disclosures on file for each principal investigator and designated key personnel.
+As relationships between Portland State researchers and community partners continue to grow, it is important PSU maintain high research integrity standards.
+Therefore, any potential for conflict of interest--where an individual's financial or personal considerations may affect or appear to affect their PSU activities related to externally sponsored programs--must be disclosed, reviewed, and managed in accordance with state and federal regulations and PSU policy.

 The NIH (National Institutes of Health) requires that research institutions uphold "standards that provide a reasonable expectation that the design, conduct, and reporting of research performed under NIH grants or cooperative agreements will be free from bias resulting from Investigator financial conflicts of interest."

 A financial conflict of interest occurs when there is a divergence between an individual’s private interests and his or her professional obligations to the University such that an independent observer might reasonably question whether the individual’s professional actions or decisions are determined by considerations of personal gain.
 Potential and actual financial conflicts of interest depend on the situation and both must be managed accordingly.

 When will I need to submit my disclosure?